Reid says cutting Maclin “worst part” about job; Chiefs will lean on young receivers

 Reid is also relying on that to be true, as well.
 Quarterback Alex Smith told The Star on Saturday that he was shocked by Maclin’s release, and he counted Maclin as a good friend and teammate.

-“Alex has been around and he’s got guys that will make catches too, and he knows that,” Reid said.
+“Alex has been around and he’s got guys that will make catches too,” Reid said.
+“He knows that.”

 Reid said Tyreek Hill, a Pro Bowler last season, will likely get the first crack at replacing Maclin at the “Z” position, the spotlight receiver spot in Reid’s West Coast offense.

-Hill actually caught more passes (61) for more yards (593) and touchdowns (six) than Maclin had last year in 215 offensive snaps.
+Hill actually caught more passes (61) for more yards (593) and touchdowns (six) than Maclin had last year, despite playing 215 fewer offensive snaps than Maclin did.

 “I mean, he works hard and he’s skilled,” Reid said of Hill.
 “Is he still learning?
 Yeah he is still learning.
 I’ll tell you that with the receivers because that’s what they do until they get defenses down.
 But, he will give you good production at that (Z) position.”

-Hill, however, only played approximately 40 percent of the offensive snaps last season, when he starred as the league’s most dangerous return man by taking back two punts and a kick for scores.

-Naturally, Reid was asked if an uptick in offensive snaps might affect Hill’s return ability, considering Hill’s well-built but still smallish 5-foot-10, 185-pound frame.
+Hill only played approximately 40 percent of the offensive snaps last season, when he starred as the league’s most dangerous return man by taking back two punts and a kick for scores, so naturally, Reid was asked if an uptick in Hill’s offensive workload might affect his return ability.

 “I’ve dealt with this with (Brian) Westbrook and Desean Jackson — you can balance that out to where they can do both,” Reid said.
 “You just have to be aware of their workload and what’s going on.
 But there’s nothing that says they can’t do both.”

-Another player to keep an eye on is second-year pro Demarcus Robinson, a fourth-round pick last year who fell in the draft because of off-field concerns but stood out as a gunner on special teams in 2016 and consistently has shown a natural knack for catching deep balls in practice.
+Another player to keep an eye on is second-year pro Demarcus Robinson, a fourth-round pick last year who fell in the draft because of off-field concerns but stood out as a gunner on special teams in 2016 and has consistently shown a natural knack for catching deep balls in practice.

 “He’s the young one that has come up here a little bit and had a pretty good offseason,” Reid said.
 “We’ll see how he does once we get going in the preseason … he can go after (the ball) and he’s physical.
 He can run and he can do the short stuff, too.
 His strength coming in was he’s good after the catch.